PET Felt Solutions to Reduce Office Noise

 Not only acoustics

 As shown above PET Felt is an effective solution for office noise, but it’s not the only benefit it provides.
-This material is also UV-stabilized, meaning that its look will remain unchanged in the long term, even when exposed to direct UV rays.
+This material is also UV-stabilised, meaning that its look will remain unchanged in the long term, even when exposed to direct UV rays.

 Some materials used to make interior products, like foam or pressed wood, emit dangerous off-gases.
 That is what causes the typical smell of new furniture, which seems harmless but in reality, can negatively affect our health.
 PET Felt however doesn’t emit any common off-gases, like toluene, formaldehyde and polystyrene.